 Buc-ee’s Double Fudge Brownie, though, flirts with the line between brownie and fudge perfectly.

-So small, so sweet, so temptingly placed right by the checkout counter: one last praline is a common final addition to a Buc-ee’s shopping trip.
+One last praline is a common final addition to a Buc-ee’s shopping trip!

 This is an extremely classic take on a banana pudding–and I’ve paid twice as much for puddings half as good more than once in my life.